Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline.md

 ### 3.2.1.2 Binning and Generating Contact Matrices
 #### why we use bin?
+- Using a 6-bp cutting restriction enzyme, there are almost 106 restriction fragments, leading to an interaction space on the order of 1012 possible pairwise interactions.
+Thus, achieving sufficient coverage to support maximal resolution is a significant challenge. **It's critical to set goals (what resolution you desire) to choose bin size.
-To overcome the limitations that the signal-to-noise ratio decreases with increased distance between two target loci.
+- To overcome the limitations that the signal-to-noise ratio decreases with increased distance between two target loci.

 #### What is bin?
 A bin is a ﬁxed, non-overlapping geno-mic span into which reads are grouped to increase the signal of the interaction frequency.
 The interactions between bins are simply summed up to aggre-gate the signals.